imapp-pl/gas-cost-estimator/docs/strategy_reviewable.md

 - couples the intrinsic effect of instruction circumstances with their statistical impact on the estimator outcome
 - must be more careful about program generation, to not have a dataset with adverse statistical properties (e.g. we'd need a very homogenous and random program generator, which is hard given the need to balance the stack)
+- @chfast: for long running programs where "full" stack balancing is needed instructions are measured in groups which are difficult to split.
+I.e. every instruction increasing stack height must be countered by an instruction reducing the stack height.
+E.g. it is easy to measure the time of `DUP1 + POP` and `PUSH1 + POP` and you can also get time different of `PUSH1` and `DUP1`.
+But I don't see a way to get the time of `POP` from these or any other instruction pairs configurations.

 **Proposition**